haeoro/admin_tool/README.md

-# admin_tool
+# keystone

+Keystone is a computer program that allows users with little to no privileges run programs as an administrator with fully inherritable security rights.

-currently a work in process.
+Currently a work in progress.